 Singapore-constituted funds are known as “authorised funds” while foreign funds are known as “recognised funds”.

-When recommending a fund, your financial adviser is required to disclose to you the key features of the product including the following:
+When recommending a fund, your financial advisor is required to disclose to you the key features of the product including the following:

 - Nature and aim of the product